Impact at ecoligo: How we calculate the CO₂ savings of our projects

 The calculation of CO2 savings is based on several parameters.
 Once these have been determined for a solar installation, the actual calculations can follow.

-Size of the solar system [MWp]: The size or capacity of the solar system is individually adapted to the needs of the respective customer.
+Size of the solar plant [MWp]: The size or capacity of the solar system is customized to meet the needs of each customer.
 The size of the solar system is specified in megawatt peak (MWp) or kilowatt peak (kWp).
-The “peak” stands for the peak or maximum output.
+The “peak” here stands for the peak or maximum power.
 The size of a solar system is calculated by multiplying the number of solar modules by the individual capacity of the solar modules used.
-Our solar systems are optimised for self-consumption.
-This means that as large a proportion as possible of the solar power generated is consumed directly by the customer.
+Our solar systems are optimized for self-consumption.
+This means that the largest possible proportion of the solar power generated is consumed directly by the customer.

 Self-consumption rate [%]: The self-consumption rate describes the proportion of the total solar electricity produced that is actually directly consumed.
 Since the feed-in of surplus electricity is prohibited by law in some project countries, the generation of the solar system is regulated down with a controller.
-As a result, only as much electricity is generated as is directly consumed.
+As a consequence, only as much electricity is generated as is directly consumed.
 In countries with feed-in tariffs or net metering, the customer usually buys 100% of the generated electricity.
-Any surpluses can be fed into the grid and are paid for.
+The customer can feed any surplus into the grid and is compensated for it.
 On average, the self-consumption rate in our project countries is 88%.
 This means that on average 88% of the specific annual energy yield generated is used directly, thus achieving CO2 savings.

-Duration of the solar system [a]: We assume a duration of 25 years for all our solar systems.
+Runtime of the solar plant [a]: We assume a runtime of 25 years for all our solar systems.
 Originally, we had assumed a runtime of only 20 years.
-However, experience with solar plants from all over the world shows that the runtime is at least 25 years.
-Accordingly, we have adjusted our calculations, but we want to remain conservative and not go beyond the term of 25 years.
-This term is always independent of our contract term with the customers.
-It should also be emphasised that the solar plant continues to produce electricity even after 25 years.
-It merely reduces the amount of electricity it can produce, as described in the next point.
-Since the system is also fully depreciated at this point, it makes sense from an economic point of view to speak of an end of term.
+However, experiences with solar plants from all over the world show that the runtime is at least 25 years.
+Accordingly, we have adjusted our calculations, but we want to remain conservative and not go beyond the 25-year term.
+This term is always independent of our contract term with customers.
+It should also be emphasized that the solar system will continue to produce electricity even after 25 years.
+It only reduces the amount of electricity it can produce, as described in the next point.
+Since the system is also fully depreciated at this point, it makes sense from a business point of view to speak of an end-of-life.

-Degradation of the solar panels [%]: Degradation describes the percentage loss of capacity for electricity generation to which a solar panel and thus also the solar system is subject per year.
-For our calculations we assume a degradation of 0.6% per year.
+Degradation of the solar panels [%]: Degradation describes the percentage loss of power generation capacity that a solar panel, and thus the solar system, is subject to per year.
+For our calculations, we assume a degradation rate of 0.6% per year.
 This rate, which is guaranteed by the manufacturers of the solar modules used, allows us to make our calculations as realistic and at the same time conservative as possible.

-The grid emission factor [t CO2/MWh]: The grid emission factor describes how much CO2 was produced in the generation of one megawatt-hour of electricity from the freely available electricity grid.
+CO2 emission factor [t CO2/MWh]: The CO2 emission factor describes how much CO2 was incurred in generating one megawatt-hour of electricity from the freely available power grid.
 This factor varies from country to country and is influenced by the country’s electricity mix.
-The larger the share of grid electricity from renewable sources, the lower the factor.
-As an example: Germany’s CO2 grid emission factor in 2020 was 0.366, Vietnam’s was 0.599 t CO2/MWh.
+The greater the share of grid electricity from renewable sources, the lower the factor.
+As an example, Germany’s CO2 emission factor in 2020 was 0.366, while Vietnam’s was 0.599 t CO2/MWh.